 God has already worked it all out for us

 That is why pure relativism does not work.
 Now take something that really matters - salvation.
 The bottom line to take care of problems in any society must be the use of proven solutions that work for society.
 The Bible is full of them, and they are easy to understand.
-They are not onerous, mean-spirited, biased toward any group, "religious", or any other term used by relativists to object.
-They work.
+They are not hard to apply or understand, mean-spirited, biased toward any group, "religious", or any other term used by relativists to object.
+They work because the One who made them is the One who decides.
 Not only that, they work for everyone.
 If everyone follows the rules that work, everyone is equal and free.
 That is, they work unless you refuse to try them.
 That refusal is also an opinion, not a considered solution.
 And if one person is free to refuse to follow the rules, or worse, make up their own, then the system will not work for anyone.
 With relativism, no one is required to follow the rules, and soon, no one will.

 One rule, 40 different ways?

 But what is the real problem here?
 The definition of "the rules".
+Not everyone agrees that there is a Rule Maker.
+Even for those who do agree there is One, they do not even agree on what He actually says in the rules.
 Most of the rules in the Bible are very clear, but most "Christians" disagree on which ones are to be followed, which ones are up to the individual, and which ones God doesn't seem to care about anymore.
-These cannot all be the "ekklesia" that Jesus was talking about in Matt 16:18
+These people cannot all be the "ekklesia" that Jesus was talking about in Matthew 16:18

 18 And I tell you that you are Peter, and on this rock I will build my church, and the gates of Hades will not overcome it.